Instagram For Business: The Complete Guide for 2020

 October 30, 2019 by kicksta

 Instagram for business is a powerful tool that can help your company’s visibility and sales skyrocket.
 Over the years, Instagram has evolved into a platform that’s almost tailor-made for brands to showcase their products and services.
-Consumers (one billion of them) are already on Instagram; many of them have a large disposable income, while a majority of them use the platform to find new brands, with 70 percent of users regularly using Instagram to search for a brand.
+The option to switch to an Instagram business account and have the option to use Instagram tools for checking insights and running advertisements has been life changing for companies, influencers, and brands.
+With one billion users already on the platform, many are utilizing Instagram for business while others using the platform for personal reasons.

 Why Use Instagram For Business?

-You might be wondering whether Instagram is really that helpful for business.
-Is learning how to use this platform even worth your time?
-The answer is yes, but you don’t have to take our word for it.
-Let’s look at some statistics that prove why you should be using Instagram for business.
+You might be wondering whether Instagram for business is as beneficial for your brand as everyone says.
+Is learning how to use Instagram tools even worth your time?
+Does gaining more followers on Instagram correlate to more customers for your business?
+The answer to all of these questions is absolutely, but you don’t have to take our word for it.
+Let’s look at some statistics that prove why you should be utilizing the Instagram tools and using Instagram for business.

-One of the biggest reasons businesses use Instagram is because it helps them drive more sales and increase their overall revenue.
+To be competitive in your market, you should have a business account.
+A personal page is just that, for personal use.
+One of the biggest reasons businesses use Instagram tools is because it drives more sales and increases their overall revenue.
 83 percent of people use Instagram to discover new products or services, and 81 percent of people also do their research on those products using Instagram.
-And 30 percent of users have bought a product they discovered on Instagram.
+Additionally, 30 percent of users have bought a product they discovered on Instagram.
+These numbers solidify the power Instagram for business can have for your brand.

-By using Instagram as a marketing platform, you can increase your brand’s visibility, helping more people become familiar with who you are and what you do.
+Establishing your business on Instagram increases your brand’s visibility.
+Increasing your brand’s visibility, helps more people become familiar with who you are and what you do.
 Teens, millennials, and adults are all on Instagram, so no matter who you’re trying to reach, you can do it with this social platform.

 Connect With Your Customers

-Prior to social media, brands didn’t have as many opportunities to connect with their customers.
-But now, you can have in-depth conversations with customers around the world.
+Prior to social media, brands didn’t have as many opportunities to connect with their customers as easily as they do today.
+Now, simply getting more followers on Instagram can lead to in-depth conversations with customers around the world.
 What does this look like on Instagram?
 Conversations via DM’s, comments on a post, and interactions through polls or quizzes on your Instagram Stories can help you get to know your customers a little more and help them get to know you.

-In short, customer-company interaction is a win-win for everybody, and Instagram is a great platform to facilitate those interactions.
+In short, customer-company interaction is a win-win for everybody, and using an Instagram business account is a great platform to facilitate those interactions.
+Instagram for business allows brands to market products and engage with customers all on the same platform, which differs from traditional advertising and shopping patterns.

 How to Use Instagram For Business